Radeon 200 series

 The Radeon 200 series is a series of graphics processors developed by AMD.
-These GPUs are manufactured on a 28 nm Gate-Last process through TSMC or Common Platform Alliance.
+These GPUs are manufactured on a 28 nm Gate-Last process through TSMC or Common Platform Alliance.The first 8GB Radeon graphics card in the series has been released.

 Release

 The Rx 200 series was announced on September 25, 2013, at the AMD GPU14 Tech Day event.
 Non-disclosure agreements were lifted on October 15, except for the R9 290X, and pre-orders opened on October 3.